pauljohn32/sc_shell/notes/shell-3.md

 3. Vacation photos are saved in super high resolution and we need to convert each one to something smaller for Instagram.

-#### The shell offers a convenient "for" loop that can handle this. {.bs-callout .bs.callout-warning}
+#### The shell offers a convenient "for" loop that can handle this. {.bs-callout .bs-callout-orange}

 ```
 for index ...items list here...